 Many greats have donned an Angel uniform: Nolan Ryan, Don Baylor, Rod Carew, Reggie Jackson, Tim Salmon, Vladimir Guerrero, and current-day stars Mike Trout and Shohei Ohtani.

 The stadium’s expansion in 1980 to accommodate the arrival of the Rams would find the Big A moving to the parking lot by the 57 Freeway.
 The stadium’s return to its baseball-only format brought about fan sentiment returning the Big A to its original left field location.
 Team officials also considered but cited costs for not moving back the Big A. The Big A remains in the parking lot by the freeway and continues providing passing vehicles information and advertisements.

 Food & Beverage 4

-If you arrive hungry to Angel Stadium, there are ample options though uninspiring.
-Cheese and pepperoni pizza slices from Oggi’s Pizza and other options from Chronic Taco’s, Jersey Mike’s Subs and Dickie’s BBQ are available.
+If you arrive hungry at Angel Stadium, there are ample options though uninspiring.
+Cheese and pepperoni pizza slices from Oggi’s Pizza and other options from Chronic Taco, Jersey Mike’s Subs, Crafty Dogs, and Cathy’s Cookies are available.

-As fans approach the home plate entrance fans are greeted by two oversized helmets.
-In between the helmets are bricks outlining a regulation size infield with a pitcher’s mound exactly 60 feet 6 inches from home plate.
+As fans approach the home plate entrance, they are greeted by two oversized helmets.
+In between the helmets are bricks outlining a regulation-size infield with a pitcher’s mound exactly 60 feet 6 inches from home plate.

 The walls inside Angel Stadium are adorned with various images of Angels players, both present and past.
 Fan shops are located throughout all the various sections of the stadium, and the main concourse wraps around the outfield as well, offering fans a great view of the action from the outfield.